Echocolat/totk-practice-mod-any-100/README.md

 - A load state command (Y A dpad right) that warps you at the saved position and rotation.
 - A wingflip practice command (Y A dpad down) that warps you at the correct location, in a free fall state, and gives you one fairy and two wings (execute on GSI for less lag).
 - A demon dragon practice command (Y A dpad up) that triggers the end of the Demon King ganondorf fight cutscene that leads to demon dragon. also gives MS to speed up cutscenes, one black lizal horn and two wings.
-- A duzzgle command (X A dpad down) that zuggles your currently equipped weapon and reequips it. (made by the goat @dt13269)
+- A dzuggle command (X A dpad down) that zuggles your currently equipped weapon and reequips it. (made by the goat @dt13269)
 - A "save" menu loadable by pressing ZL, ZR and the left stick (L3) together, which allows you to load six "saves" for now:
   - Prologue, which just boots Prologue with the correct loadout and no flag turned on.
   - Cog Skip Skip, which puts you just after Room of Awakening, in position to go in Cog Skip Skip, with the correct loadout and flags.